pwang649/myWiki/docs/Reinforcement Learning/MDP.md

 ![](/img/RL/mdp.png)

-- At each timestep the agent implements a mapping from states to probabilities of selecting a possible action.
-The mapping is called the agents *policy*, denoted $\pi$, where $\pi (a|s)$ is the probability of the agent selecting actions a in states.
+- At each time step the agent implements a mapping from states to probabilities of selecting a possible action.
+The mapping is called the agent's *policy*, denoted $\pi$, where $\pi (a|s)$ is the probability of the agent selecting action $a$ in state $s$.

 - In general, actions can be any decision we want to learn how to make, and states can be any interpretation of the world that might inform those actions.

-- The boundary between agent and environment is much closer to the agent than is first intuitive.
+- The boundary between the agent and environment is much closer to the agent than is first intuitive.
 E.g. if we are controlling a robot, the voltages or stresses in its structure are part of the environment, not the agent.
 Indeed reward signals are part of the environment, despite very possibly being produced by the agent e.g. dopamine.

 ### Markov Property

-**Essence**: The future is independent of the past given the present.
+> The future is independent of the past given the present.

 - In contrast to normal causal processes, we would think that our expectation of the state and reward at the next timestep is a function of all previous states, rewards and actions, as follows:
 $$